hamzas4011/Typing_Tester/README.md

 ## 🏫 About

 This project was completed as part of a home exam during my **master's studies in Applied Computer and Information Technology** at **Oslo Metropolitan University**.
-It demonstrates problem-solving with Python scripting and accessibility considerations for practical application development.
+It demonstrates problem-solving with Python scripting, object-oriented programming, and accessibility considerations for practical application development.